Sabbatical Leave Information

 (Please note: Curriculum proposals must have course or program approvals completed in advance.)

 Teaching / Methodologies - Suggested areas of focus:

-- Develop research-based strategies designed to improve student learning outcomes
+- Develop research-based strategies designed to improve and assess student learning outcomes

-- Document, evaluate and make recommendations for new classroom learning pedagogies
+- Document, evaluate and make recommendations for new and innovative classroom learning pedagogies

 Classroom Research - Suggested areas of focus: